getify/Functional-Light-JS/ch2.md

 Let's imagine you'd like to set up several API calls where the URLs are known upfront, but the data and the callback to handle the response won't be known until later.

-Of course, you can just defer making the `ajax(..)` until all the bits are known, and refer to some global constant for the URL at that time.
+Of course, you can just defer making the `ajax(..)` call until all the bits are known, and refer to some global constant for the URL at that time.
 But another way is to create a function reference that already has the `url` argument preset.

 What we're going to do is make a new function that still calls `ajax(..)` under the covers, and it manually sets the first argument to the API URL you care about, while waiting to accept the other two arguments later.